What is a modular building?

 Modular buildings are more environmentally friendly than conventionally-built buildings.
 Since the modules are built off-site, there is less on-site traffic disturbing the environment of the construction site.
 The factory-controlled setting where the modules are built creates less waste by recycling materials and controlling the inventory.
 The controlled environment also ensures that the materials remain dry, eliminating the potential for moisture in the new construction.

 The modules are built to the same standards as conventional buildings.
 The same quality of materials are used, including wood, concrete, and steel.
-Some argue that modular office buildings are built stronger because they are designed to remain sturdy when being transported.
-As much as 90% of a modular office can be constructed off-site.
+Some argue that modular buildings are designed to be stronger because they are designed to remain sturdy when being transported.
+As much as 90% of the building can be constructed off-site.
 The controlled environment allows for superior quality management.

 More Favorable Depreciation